peter-woyzbun/querygraph/README.md

 So the parameter used the unique values of the `album` column from `mongo_node` to render a list of strings in the form appropriate for a Postgres SQL query.
+Note that a "list" container is rendered differently for a Postgres query than for a Mongo Db query - Query Graph knows how to represent types based on the database type the query will be run on.
 The rendered query is then executed using the `postgres_conn` database connector and the resulting dataframe is shown
 below: